St Helens, Merseyside: Historic and notable buildings

 The Friends' Meeting House, Church Street.
-This attractive stone-built Grade II listed hall has been used for Quaker worship for over 300 years since its establishment, in 1678, by George Shaw of Bickerstaffe.
-A sign at the front of the building reads "so used" since 1678, partly leading local historians to believe the building had been used for another purpose for quite a number of years before 1678.
+The oldest building in the town centre is the attractive stone-built Grade II listed hall has been used for Quaker worship for almody 350 years having been bought and gifted, in 1679, by George Shaw of Bickerstaffe for use by his fellow Quakers.
+A sign at the front of the building reads "so used" since 1679, partly leading local historians to believe the building had been used for another purpose for quite a number of years before 1679.
 The building and garden have been recently restored and are an important element of the George Street Conservation Area.
 The sundial over the door of the meeting house is dated 1753, while a curiosity in the garden is a huge glacial boulder, said to have been deposited from the Lake District following the last ice age.

-The Beecham Clock Tower, Westfield Street - which is now part of St Helens College.
-This was the original headquarters of the Beecham pharmaceutical empire.
+The Beecham Clock Tower, Westfield Street - which is now part of St Helens College is a Grade II listed building.
+This was the original headquarters of the Beecham pharmaceutical empire and completed in 1887 by the mysterious architect H.V.
+Krolow.

 St Mary's Lowe House Catholic Church, North Road is a Grade II listed building, opened in 1929, the second on this site (the land having been donated by Winifred Gorsuch Lowe - hence the name 'Lowe House').
 The church is an unusual and striking landmark with a 130 ft tower and a dome of a mixed Romanesque and Gothic style.
 The major feature is the historic Carillon (bells playable using a keyboard, rather than by pulling ropes).
 It is the largest in the North West of England, housing 47 bells.

 The Roman Catholic Church of St Anne and Blessed Dominic, Monastery Road, Sutton, is a pilgrimage site for Roman Catholics.
 The Victorian missionary Blessed Dominic Barberi is buried in the church.
 Alongside Blessed Dominic, Father Ignatius Spencer is buried.
 The son of the 2nd Earl Spencer, he was a famed convert to the Roman Catholic faith.
 Elizabeth Prout, foundress of the religious order, the Sisters of the Cross and Passion, is also buried with them.